sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/introduction.md

 free, it is available to many more undergraduates, high school students, and non-mathematicians.

+Because of Sage's free and open nature, it provides a base for collaborative development of teaching resources that *all* can use.
+This is particular advantageous for faculty at institutions that cannot afford commercial software packages.
+In addition to being free, access to source code lets students not only experiment, but also peek under the covers at the algorithms used and contribute improvements, providing rich opportunities to develop beyond the classroom in a vibrant community of mathematicians.

 A central technical advantage of Sage over existing mathematical software is that Sage uses the mainstream Python programming language.
 Because Sage is built on Python, modern exception handling and name